DaanMth/secondVersion/sprint-6.md

 ---------------------

 I also made a new icon you can press to see the logging of the flow, when pressing on it you get to see the page where the logging of the flow is shown.
 Here you can see information about the flow when it has ran such as time that it took, when it ran, and some specific details.
+I decided on making a separate page for the logging as I had done some research on other logging pages and tinkered about a good design for this and ended up coming to the conlusion that a separate page is mostly used and in my eyes also the most uncluttered.
 You can try it out here; [Logging](https://www.figma.com/proto/RIRckga4ygXjIpYMYyj278/ThingsFlow?node-id=610%3A3079&scaling=scale-down&page-id=0%3A1&starting-point-node-id=425%3A3202&show-proto-sidebar=1)

 ---------------------